file9.ai

 Communications

-The country has a highly connected population, with full internet access and a robust mobile network.
-The media landscape is diverse, featuring both public and private broadcasting.
+Denmark maintains a strong communication infrastructure with 100% internet connectivity and numerous fixed and mobile phone subscriptions.
+The media landscape is diverse, with significant public and private broadcasting.

 • Mobile cellular subscriptions: 7.57 million (2024 est.)